joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/020-Deploy-to-Staging-Environment.md

 </div>

-Going back to the TOmcat Web Application Manager, I clicked the **Undeploy** for /webapp.
+Going back to the Tomcat Web Application Manager, I clicked the **Undeploy** for /webapp.

 <div class='img-center'>

 ![](/img/docs/warhelloworldundeploy.png)

 </div>

+The webapp should disappear from the table:

 <div class='img-center'>